-Motorcycle Accident Lawsuit In Michigan: What You Need To Know
+Michigan Motorcycle Accident Lawsuit: What You Need To Know

-There are two types of motorcycle accident lawsuits in Michigan a motorcyclist can file.
+In Michigan, there are two types of motorcycle accident lawsuits a motorcyclist can file.
 One allows you to recover pain and suffering compensation.
 The other allows recovery of unpaid and overdue No-Fault benefits.
 There are filing deadlines.
 And it is highly advisable to hire an experienced lawyer.

 What type of motorcycle accident lawsuits can you file?

 In Michigan, you can file a motorcycle accident lawsuit for pain and suffering compensation against the at-fault driver of the car or truck who caused the crash.
 You can also file one for unpaid and overdue No-Fault benefits against the auto insurance company that has not paid on your claim.

 In Michigan, this type of motorcycle accident lawsuit is also referred to as a third-party claim, negligence claim or tort claim.
 It allows a person to recover for pain and suffering compensation and other economic damages.
 If a motorcyclist is more than 50% at fault, he or she is barred from suing.

 To recover pain and suffering damages after a motorcyclist has been injured in a crash involving a car or truck, you must prove that the crash was caused by the at-fault driver’s negligence and that you suffered a “serious impairment of body function.”